NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 12. Make sure pads and SMDs are of uniform size, unless there’s an good reason not to.
 13. Make sure pads and SMDs are aligned vertically and horizontally in rows and columns as makes sense for the footprint.
 14. We may be soldering by hand, so you need to make sure the SMDs extend out from under the part.
 The SMDs should extend 0.5mm away from the edge of the footprint, except for the IMU.
-15. Include lines or symbols in `tPlace` to guide placement of the part.
+15. Include lines or symbols in `tPlace/SilkscreenTop` to guide placement of the part.
 For parts like the IMU and MCU, this should make easy to precisely place the part by showing the correct, precise location of all four corners.
 For other parts an outine (or partial outline is sufficient).
 16. Fusion360 includes a package generator (access it via the "new" button in the device window and select "Create with package generator").
 You are welcome to use it, but the footprint it generates do not meet all of our requirements.
 You'll need to edit them a bit.

-#### The Courtyard and tKeepout
+#### The Courtyard and tKeepout/ComponentExcludeTop

 One of the goals of a good library is to make it easy to make sure your board looks good, is easy to assemble, and easy to verify.
 Part placement is a key part of all three, and the "courtyard" is the key to guiding how you place parts.
 The courtyard defines the area of the PCB that the part occupies.
 This includes the part physically and it's pads, but also include some extra space that makes it possible to place the part on the board.
 The size of the courtyard depends on how the board will be assembled.
 In our case, it's by hand, so we need a pretty big courtyard.
 I should suggest having the courtyard extend at least 1mm beyond the boundary of the part and its pads.

-Fusion360 use `tKeepout` to describe the courtyard.
-The rule is that if `tKeepout` for different parts overlap, it is an error that will be flagged during DRC.
-Unfortunately, this means that if you draw your courtyard on a consistent grid (which you should), then when two parts are perfectly placed next to eachother, the `tKeepout` defining their courtyards will overlap.
+Fusion360 use `tKeepout/ComponentExcludeTop` to describe the courtyard.
+The rule is that if `tKeepout/ComponentExcludeTop` for different parts overlap, it is an error that will be flagged during DRC.
+Unfortunately, this means that if you draw your courtyard on a consistent grid (which you should), then when two parts are perfectly placed next to eachother, the `tKeepout/ComponentExcludeTop` defining their courtyards will overlap.
 There are two bad options: move the parts farther apart (which takes up space) or tolerate the DRC error (which will increase the possibility that you ignore real errors).

 The third, preferable, option is to draw your courtyard on 0.5mm grid and then 'inset' them by 0.1mm.
 This will let you place parts close together without generating suprious DRC errors.
 The resulting board layouts are very tidy.

-The width of your `tKeepout` lines should be 0.05mm.
+The width of your `tKeepout/ComponentExcludeTop` lines should be 0.05mm.

 Note that the courtyard should not surround the `>NAME` and `>VALUE`.
 Two reasons: